ernstki/greenismylife/source/about.md

 * Eat less meat; switch to a vegetable-based diet
 * Bike more
 * Recycle
-* Increase support for low-carbon energy sources like nuclear
+* Increase support for zero-carbon energy sources like solar, wind, and nuclear

 ## Intended Audience
 General public of all different education levels (not just college students),